umarhassan-mitodl/9.s915-spring-2012/content/pages/readings.md

 {{< tdopen >}}

-\*Perani, Daniela, et al. "{{% resource_link "b0610dab-67e2-468f-b2ea-ca9aa03292df" "Neural Language Networks at Birth" %}}." _Proceedings of the National Academy of Sciences of the United States of America_ 108, no. 38 (2011): 16056–61.
+\*Perani, Daniela, et al. "[Neural Language Networks at Birth](http://dx.doi.org/10.1073/pnas.1102991108)." _Proceedings of the National Academy of Sciences of the United States of America_ 108, no. 38 (2011): 16056–61.

-Dehaene-Lamertz, G., et al. "{{% resource_link "b7323c5d-fd6b-4e28-82cf-6008280e1b06" "Language or music, mother or Mozart?
-Structural and environmental influences on infants' language networks" %}}. " _Brain and Language_ 114, no. 2 (2010): 53–65.
+Dehaene-Lamertz, G., et al. "[Language or music, mother or Mozart?
+Structural and environmental influences on infants' language networks](http://dx.doi.org/10.1016/j.bandl.2009.09.003). " _Brain and Language_ 114, no. 2 (2010): 53–65.

-Fedorenko, Evelina, et al. "{{% resource_link "b93e60ed-b853-4131-bed3-ce135fc16a36" "Functional Specificity for High-level Linguistic Processing in the Human Brain" %}}." _Proceedings of the National Academy of Sciences of the United States of America_ 108, no. 39 (2011): 16428–33.
+Fedorenko, Evelina, et al. "[Functional Specificity for High-level Linguistic Processing in the Human Brain](http://dx.doi.org/10.1073/pnas.1112937108)." _Proceedings of the National Academy of Sciences of the United States of America_ 108, no. 39 (2011): 16428–33.

 {{< tdclose >}}